 Create a Facebook group with a few of your online classmates so that you have a place to share tips and ask questions as you study for exams or complete course assignments.
 It’s like gathering with a few of your friends in the library, except it’s virtual!

-Engaging in online conversations, whether on social media pages or on Blackboard, can help you feel like a part of your college community.
+Engaging in online conversations, whether on social media pages or on Canvas, can help you feel like a part of your college community.
 Meeting new friends and connecting with my peers this way has enhanced my online college experience

 * Bureau of Labor Statistics (BLS), U.S. Department of Labor, Occupational Outlook Handbook 2021.
 BLS estimates do not represent entry-level wages and/or salaries.
 Multiple factors, including prior experience, age, geography market in which you want to work and degree field, will affect career outcomes and earnings.
 Herzing neither represents that its graduates will earn the average salaries calculated by BLS for a particular job nor guarantees that graduation from its program will result in a job, promotion, salary increase or other career growth.